Downtown Farmington Hosts “Maker’s Market”

 Vendors are local and if it’s handmade, homemade, or grown – it’s here!

-The Maker’s Market will run every Thursday evenings, from 4:30 pm to dusk in historic downtown Farmington at Orchard Park, June 1, 2017 through October 26, 2017.
-Vendors who are interested in participating should visit Downtown
+The Maker’s Market will run every Thursday evenings, from 4:30 pm to dusk in historic downtown Farmington at Orchard Park, June 6, 2019 through October 31, 2019.
+Vendors who are interested in participating should visit Downtown Farmington: A MainStreet Project in the Complete Streets HQ at 119 W. Main Street.

 Come down to Orchard Park and join us!